 Barren Strawberry Facts

 Barren strawberry plants (Waldsteinia ternata) are thus named due to their imitable resemblance to edible strawberry plants.
-An evergreen, barren strawberry is a ground cover with a spread of 48 inches or more but a low height of 6 inches.
+However, barren strawberries are inedible.
+An evergreen, barren strawberry is a ground cover with a spread of 48 inches (1.2 m.) or more but a low height of 6 inches (15 cm.).

 The foliage of barren strawberry plants is akin to that of edible strawberries with a wedge shape that turns to bronze in autumn.
 The plants have small yellow flowers, which again resemble those of edible strawberries, and appear in the spring.